-Webinars are very helpful into converting leads to paying customers.
+Webinars are very helpful in converting leads to paying customers.
 The reason behind it is that not many people show the courage to conduct webinars.
-Only few take the trouble.
+Only a few take the trouble.
 In this age of low attention spans, this is something that hooks your audience every single time.

-Alltop collects latest news stories from the best sites around the world.
+Alltop collects the latest news stories from the best sites around the world.
 It’s an aggregated news channel and you can have a quick browse for a bag full of content ideas.
 Everything from the latest changes to the biggest gets a mention here.
-On the home-page is a section that shows the most popular stories.
+On the home page is a section that shows the most popular stories.